-COM 320 Intercultural Communication
+Intercultural Communication COM 320

 This course is the study of the dynamic interaction of communication and culture and the process of inducing change in the intercultural settings.
-Special consideration will be given to learning a new language, tools, methodologies, and development of specific intercultural communication skills with practical experience in language learning.
 Cross-listed as ICS 320.

 Prerequisites: SAN 220 and COM 120 or COM 214